psu-arts-arch-3/art-203/lesson-2/exercise-2-hello-world.md

 ![](/assets/lesson-2/filezilla-diagram.png)

-You will have to navigate to your local directory on the left side until you can se the index.html file you created.
-Drag it into the "www" folder on the server to replace the existing "index.html" file.
+You will have to navigate to your local directory on the left side until you can se the "test.html" file you created.

+On the right site, open the "www" folder and right-click to "create a new directory" and name it "art203" this creates a new folder within the public "www" folder; we will store our upcoming projects in this folder.

+Open the "art203" folder on the remote serve \(right-side\) and drag your "test.html" file from your local directory in order to upload it to your PASS directory.

-Now see check that it uploaded successfully by going to: "[http://personal.psu.edu/user123](http://personal.psu.edu/user123)" — but replace "user123" with your PSU username.
+Now check that it uploaded successfully by going to: "http://personal.psu.edu/user123/art203/test.html" — but replace "user123" with your PSU username, and possibly and the name of your HTML file.

-While we're here, let's create a folder for storing our upcoming projects.

-### Create a new Directory

-In Filezilla, right-click in the lefthand window and choose "Create directory" — you could also just create the folder in your regular file browser.

-Call the new folder "art203" \(without quotes\).

-Upload the empty folder to your remote directory.

 **Submit your URL to the following assignment: **